 1.4 iPad mini

-The smallest iPad is not the weakest – that spot is designated to the iPad.
+The smallest iPad is not the weakest – that spot is designated for the iPad.
 It is more attractive to the iPad Pro on two fronts, which is not an easy feat to accomplish.

 First, it is a lot cheaper than the Pro, which comes as no surprise given it has a more mobile frame of 7.9 inches in screen dimensions.
 However, its smaller screen size opened the way for the mini to claim 326 pixels per inch density despite having a really low screen resolution of 2,048×1,536 to put the Pro in the shadows.
+The mini usually comes with Wi-Fi only, but there’s the version that supports 5G so you can access cellular data when you’re moving without a mobile hotspot.

 Just like the iPad Air, it also has the P3 Wide Color assistance on Apple’s TrueTone mode, the completely laminated build, and even the anti-reflective coating of the Apple iPad Pro, as well as the A12 used in the iPad.
 If you’re looking for a compact tech powerhouse, then look no further.